ohClaire/Manga-Register/README.md

 ## Dev Notes
 ### Learning Goals
 - My plan for this Showcase project was to maximize my learning while sticking to the MVP.
-I chose to manipulate my data through favoriting/bookmarking because I wanted to cater to my niche audience the ability to save manga they want to come back.
+I chose to manipulate my data through favoriting/bookmarking because I wanted to cater to my niche audience.
+My goal was to give my users the ability to bookmark manga while browsing or reading the manga details.
 I chose to apply the tech stacks I learned in this module: TypeScript and Redux.
-I found that writing my code in TypeScript had many benefits, which included precise defining of variables, functions, and returned values throughout the application; reference validation; project scalability; helpful type errors when passing props between components.
+I found that writing my code in TypeScript had many benefits, including precise definition of variables, functions, and returned values throughout the application; reference validation; project scalability; helpful type errors when passing props between components.
 Having a centralized storage for my bookmarkedMangaIds through Redux helped me manage my app's state in a single place, enable easy access by different components, and keep bookmarked changes predictable and traceable.

 ### Wins/Successes
 - Writing in TypeScript and debugging TypeScript errors
-- Implementing App Architecture in the context of React-Router
+- Implementing app architecture in the context of React-Router
 - Providing error handling pages that can be routed to
 - Refactoring components for better scalability
-- Applying new React hooks: useParams, useMemo
+- Applying React hooks: useState, useEffect, useParams, useMemo
 - Small application of Redux for some global state management
 - Cypress testing of happy and sad paths for different views

 ### Challenges
-- Learning and applying Redux: to finish this project in time, I only applied Redux when checking the status of which manga are bookmarked
+- Learning Redux: for the purpose of this project, I only used Redux to store the bookmarked manga
 - Slugging URL for readability and routing purposes
 - Cypress testing bookmark buttons to check icon src or class
-- Using proxy website for images from MangaDex API
+- Being able to use a proxy website to request images from MangaDex API

 ## Contact
 Hannah Celemen<br>